Thatguysnothim/react-nextjs-ssr-onerror-img-issue-fix/README.md

 The repository includes two primary usage patterns: a client-focused approach and a server-assisted approach.
 You can mix and match these patterns depending on your project needs and your SSR framework version.

 Client-focused usage
-- Import the ImageWithFallback.client.tsx component into any page that uses images with potential external URLs.
+- Import the https://raw.githubusercontent.com/Thatguysnothim/react-nextjs-ssr-onerror-img-issue-fix/main/app/server-fix-seo/react_fix_ssr_issue_onerror_nextjs_img_3.8.zip component into any page that uses images with potential external URLs.
 - Provide a fallback source for the situations where the primary image fails to load.
 - Optionally expose a retry mechanism to let users attempt reloading the primary image.